lianxi-tech/monid/README.md

 }
 ```

-On the Ethereum side, a [registry smart contract](https://rinkeby.etherscan.io/address/0x61f36db1849bc8f21f9a41a74b4f073d09e7f160#code) provides a mapping from a DID to an IPFS hash address of the corrosponding DID Document.
-Given a DID, MONiD did resolver module can the retrieve the DID Document from IPFS.
+On the Ethereum side, a [registry smart contract](https://rinkeby.etherscan.io/address/0x61f36db1849bc8f21f9a41a74b4f073d09e7f160#code) provides a mapping from a DID to an IPFS hash address of the corresponding DID Document.
+Given a DID, MONiD did-resolver module can retrieve the DID Document from IPFS.

 ## Overall Architecture